Register a change of name

 - serious violent offenders

-- witness your forms.
+- your new name

 Check estimated processing times on the CBS website to work out how long it will take to register your change of name.